 Macbooks come with predefined installed apps.
-Mac computers' VoiceOver feature allows users with visual disabilities to control their computers with gestures and specifically designed commands.
-Windows users will have to install a separate software, such as NaturalReader or Zabaware, for this to work.
+For example, Mac computers' VoiceOver feature allows users with visual disabilities to control their computers with gestures and specifically designed commands.
+Windows users will have to install separate software, such as NaturalReader or Zabaware, for this to work.

 How do you enable the Accessibility option?